Debian/britney2/doc/short-intro-to-migrations.rst

 looking for `Breaks`-relations or `Depends`-relations with upper bounds on versions / on old packages being removed.
 Alternatively, there are also tools like `dose-debcheck`, which attempts to analyse and explain problems like this.

-# Common issues with policy decisions

-## Britney complains about a fixed bug in the source suite (bug policy)

-All decisions about bugs are related to data set extracted from the bug tracker.
-If britney says that the new version introduces a bug, then it is because the data set from the bug tracker lists that bug for *a* version in the source suite and without it appearing for the version(s) in the target suite.

-Please note that these data sets do not include versions, so britney is unable to tell exactly which versions are affected.
-The only thing, it can tell, is what suite the bug affects.

-There is a number of common cases, where this is observed:

- * The metadata on the bug is wrong.
-A known example is the Debian BTS, where if a bug has a `fixed` version equal to a `found` version, the bug is considered unfixed.

- * The bug is fixed, but the old version is still around in the source suite.
-In this case, britney will generally mention a "missing build" or "old binaries".

-If the metadata is wrong, the solution is to fix it in the bug tracker and wait until britney receives a new data set.
-In the other case, the recommendation is to see the sections on "missing builds" and "old binaries" below.
-As long as they are present, the package may be blocked by bugs in the older versions of the binaries.

-## Britney complains about "missing builds"

-A "missing build" happens when britney detects that the binaries for a given architecture are missing or is not up to date.
-This is detected by checking the "Packages" files in the archive, so britney have no knowledge of *why* the build is missing.
-Accordingly, this kind of issue is flagged as a "possibly permanent" issue.

-If the omission is deliberate (e.g. the new version no longer supports that architecture), then please have the old binaries for that architecture removed from the *source* suite.
-Once those are removed, britney will no longer see that as a problem.

-Otherwise, please check the build services for any issues with building or uploading the package to the archive.

-**Common misconceptions**: If the architecture is no longer supported, the removal of the old binaries should happen in the *source* suite (e.g. Debian unstable).
-However, many people mistakenly request a removal from the *target* suite (e.g. Debian testing).
-Unfortunately, this is not the proper solution (and, britney does not support architecture specific removals so it may be difficult to do anyhow).

-## Britney complains about "old binaries"

-Depending on the configuration of the britney instance, this may or may not be a blocker.
-If the distribution has chosen to enable the "ignore_cruft" option, this is merely a warning/note.
-That said, even in this mode it can block a package from migration.

-This appears when britney detects that there are older versions of the binary packages around, which was built by (an older version of) the same source package.

-This is common with distributions where their archive management software is capable of keeping old binaries as long as something depends on them (e.g. DAK as used by Debian).
-Therefore, the most common solution is to ensure all reverse dependencies are updated to use the new binaries and then have the old ones removed (the latter commonly known as "decrufting").
-Technically, this is also solvable by "decrufting" without updating/rebuilding other packages.
-Though whether this is an acceptable practise depends on the distribution.

-Alternatively, if the distribution uses the "ignore_cruft" option, this (in itself) is not a blocker.
-However, it commonly triggers non-obvious issues:

- * If the bugs policy is enabled, an bug in the old binaries that is fixed in the new version will still be a blocker.
-Here, the best solution is to get rid of the old binaries.

-   (Note: the bugs data is not versioned so britney cannot tell which
-    versions the bug applies to.
-Just which suite they affect)

- * Even if the migration item is a valid candidate (i.e. all policy checked have passed), it may cause installability regressions as britney will also attempt to keep the old binaries around as long as they are used.
-The most often cause of this when the old binaries are not co-installable with the new ones.

-   (Note: Britney generally only works with the highest version of a
-    given binary.
-If you have libfoo1 depends on libfoo-data v1 and then libfoo2 depends on libfoo-data v2, then libfoo1 will become uninstallable as libfoo-data v2 will "shadow" libfoo-data v1)